 As the investor ages, it's a simple matter to transition from a more agressive "max-70%" equity asset allocation to a more conservative 50% equity exposure.
 As retirement looms larger on the horizon (and for the first few years of investing) the "max 20% equity" asset allocation may be most suitable.

-For more information, Google Market Cycle Investment Management and Investment Grade Value Stock Index --- or search the article archive at Kiawah Golf Investment Seminars.
+For more information, Google "Market Cycle Investment Management" and "Investment Grade Value Stock Index, or search the article archive at Kiawah Golf Investment Seminars.

-Reasonable Performance Expectations using the Market Cycle Investment Management Methodology
+Reasonable Performance Expectations using the MCIM "Life Cycle" Program

-- Higher market value "lows" during corrections because portfolios include a base income floor produced by (a) an allocation of at least 30% of Working Capital to income-purpose securities plus (b) the additional income produced by every equity security in the portfolio, and (c) the likelihood that both income securities and Investment Grade Value Stocks will fall less in market value and rebound more quickly than securities of lesser quality.
+Higher market value "lows" during corrections: Portfolios include a "base Income" floor produced by a) an allocation of at least 30% of "Working Capital Assets" to income purpose securities, b) additional income from all equity securities in the portfolios, and c) the likelihood that both income CEFs and Investment Grade Value Stocks will fall less in market value and rebound more quickly than securities of lesser fundamental quality.

 Peak to Trough to Peak Analysis Around the Financial Crisis

-- Faster movement to new market value highs when the market moves upward because (a) fewer new positions can be established until significant (20%) equity price erosion has occurred, making the manager more patient, (b) programmed additional income assures cash availability for security purchase throughout corrections, and (c) a selling discipline that makes the manager take smaller than target profits so long as buying opportunities are plentiful.
+Faster movement to new market value highs when the market moves upward because: (a) Fewer new positions can be established until significant (20%) equity price erosion has occurred, making the manager more patient, (b) programmed additional income assures cash availability for security purchase throughout corrections, and (c) a selling discipline that makes the manager take smaller than target profits so long as buying opportunities are plentiful.